-Although the launch of PokerStars in New Jersey is ultimately more of a symbolic victory and stepping stone for the operator, there’s little denying the immediate impact it’s having on the state’s online poker industry.
+Although the launch of PokerStars in New Jersey was more of a symbolic victory and stepping stone for the operator, there’s little denying the immediate impact it had on the state’s online poker industry.

 The minute PokerStars flipped over the open sign, a new industry standard was set – liquidity was up, competitors began trying harder, and for a moment, even the most demanding grinders seemed content.

-Will it last?
-To an extent, yes – but the only true path to expansion is by passing iGaming legislation in other states.
-Until then, PokerStars can make a strong name for itself in NJ by adhering to the same standards that it does abroad.
+PokerStars’ failure to grow the market by a material degree suggests that the only true path to expansion is by passing iGaming legislation in other states.
+But until then, PokerStars can continue to make a strong name for itself in NJ by adhering to the same standards that it does abroad.

 Only land-based casinos can receive the Internet Gaming Permit required to operate an online poker or casino site in New Jersey.
 That means companies like PartyPoker and PokerStars must partner with a land-based casino to participate in the market.